Beth Lord explores Spinoza’s rejection of natural moral equality and its relevance for modern democracy

 Moral equality is therefore not a natural condition for Spinoza, but is ‘artificially’ imposed in the structure of civil law.
 It stems from a collective agreement that it is right that we think of one another as moral equals, rather than on core beliefs about human nature.
 At a time when we are less convinced that there is such a thing as human nature at all, this is a useful perspective to consider.
 It suggests that we can and should uphold moral equality within our communities, regardless of our views about human nature and what might constitute it.

 Beth Lord is Senior Lecturer in Philosophy at the University of Aberdeen.
-This piece is based on her essay ‘Spinoza on Natural Inequality and the Fiction of Moral Equality’, forthcoming in The Ashgate Companion to the Radical Enlightenment, edited by Steffen Ducheyne.
+This essay is based on her chapter ‘Spinoza on Natural Inequality and the Fiction of Moral Equality’, in Reassessing the Radical Enlightenment (Routledge, 2017) edited by Steffen Ducheyne.
 Her research focuses primarily on the history of philosophy and its relationship to recent continental philosophy.
 She is the Principal Investigator of the AHRC project ‘Equalities of Wellbeing in Philosophy and Architecture’, and well as the Director of the Spinoza Research Network.